BEST PLACES TO VISIT IN BARCELONA

-- Click here to get the best prices and deals for a Sagrada Familia Skip-the-Line-Ticket
+- Click here to get the best prices and deals for a Sagrada Familia Skip-the-Line-Ticket.

-- Click here to get a Skip-the-Line-Ticket plus a guided tour for Sagrada Familia
+- Click here to get a Skip-the-Line-Ticket plus a guided tour for Sagrada Familia.

 La Ramblas Street is downright fun.

 The street is probably the busiest tourist area and is lined with bars and restaurants.
 La Ramblas is bustling, and there is plenty to see and do.
-The street performers are perhaps the weirdest and most eclectic in the world, with some of them going to great lengths to entertain the crowd.
+The street performers are perhaps the weirdest and most eclectic in the world, with some going to great lengths to entertain the crowd.

 If you need a shopping fix, La Ramblas is the place to get it.
 But make sure you keep your purse safe.
 It has had a reputation in the past for pickpockets.

 Ok, I know what some of you might be thinking: Boring.
 A football stadium is the last place you want to go when visiting one of the most beautiful cities in the world.

 But visiting Camp Nou should be on your itinerary.
 I admit that we did not go inside (we are just too broke to spend money on tour), but we made sure to visit at least and look at it from the outside.

 The stadium is actually quite amazing, even if you’re not that big of a football fan (or even a Barca fan).
 You can also learn about its history in the museum and buy souvenirs ( I still have my little Barca pencil case, one of the very few souvenirs I have ever bought).
 Click here to buy tickets for a Camp Nou stadion tour and avoid standing in line.